Active Directory Security

 Learn about the essential best practices for securing Active Directory to protect against sophisticated cyber threats, like Pass-the-Hash and Golden Ticket attacks, through secure configuration, monitoring, and industry-standard administrative practices.

 Active Directory (AD) plays a large role in the world of enterprise IT security.
 Guarding this critical infrastructure against cyber threats isn’t just prudent—it’s paramount.
 As attackers increasingly target AD with sophisticated exploits, such as Pass-the-Hash, Golden Ticket attacks, and credential harvesting, the need for active defense grows ever more urgent.
+This article builds on a tactical exploration of Active Directory security strategies designed to outmaneuver these threats and safeguard the integrity of organizational networks.
+It includes real-world examples and established best practices for secure configuration, monitoring, and administrative protocols.

 Summary of Key Active Directory Security Best Practices